Community Health Outreach: Let's Talk About Exide Saturday, June 10 8:00am - 2:00pm

 The Los Angeles County Health Agency and the Department of Public Health are continuing outreach efforts to support residents in the communities affected by the release of hazardous materials from Exide Technologies, the former battery recycling facility in the city of Vernon.

-With the support of Supervisor Hilda L. Solis, the Department of Public Health is leading an unprecedented effort to conduct a door-to-door community outreach event to homes within 1.7 miles from the Exide facility.
+With the support of Supervisor Hilda L. Solis, the Department of Public Health led an unprecedented effort on June 10, 2017, to conduct a door-to-door community outreach event to homes within 1.7 miles from the Exide facility.
+Outreach teams visited households in Bell, Boyle Heights, Commerce, Maywood, East Los Angeles, Huntington Park and Vernon to conduct a health survey to understand the concerns and needs of residents and provide health education materials and resources.

 EXIDE TECHNOLOGIESBattery Recycling Plant